-The agency ensures that each lockup is audited at least once every 3 years.
-RISP upholds this Standard.
+The Agency ensures that each lockup is audited at least once every 3 years in compliance with this Standard.

-115.403 Audit contents and findings Auditor Overall Determination: Meets Standard Auditor Discussion The agency ensures that the Auditor's Final Report is published on the Agency's website.
-RISP has been verified to uphold this Standard.
+115.403 Audit contents and findings Auditor Overall Determination: Meets Standard Auditor Discussion The Agency ensures that the Auditor's Final Report is published on the Agency's website.

-Appendix: Provision Findings 115.111 (a) Zero tolerance of sexual abuse and sexual harassmer nt Does the agency have a written policy mandating zero tolerance toward all forms of sexual abuse and sexual harassment? yes Does the written policy outline the agency's approach to preventing, detecting, and responding to sexual abuse and sexual harassment? yes 115.111 (b) Zero tolerance of sexual abuse and sexual harassmer nt Has the agency employed or designated an agency-wide PREA Coordinator? yes Is the PREA Coordinator position in the upper-level of the agency hierarchy? yes Does the PREA Coordinator have sufficient time and authority to develop, implement, and oversee agency efforts to comply with the PREA standards in all of its lockups? yes 115.112 (a) Contracting with other entities for the confinement or detainees f If this agency is law enforcement and it contracts for the confinement of its lockup detainees in lockups operated by private agencies or other entities, including other government agencies, has the agency included the entity's obligation to adopt and comply with the PREA standards in any new contract or contract renewal signed on or after August 20, 2012?
-(N/A if the law enforcement agency does not contract with private agencies or other entities for the confinement of detainees.) na 115.112 (b) Contracting with other entities for the confinement or detainees f Does any new contract or contract renewal signed on or after August 20, 2012 provide for agency contract monitoring to ensure that the contractor is complying with the PREA standards?
+Appendix: Provision Findings 115.111 (a) Zero tolerance of sexual abuse and sexual harassment Does the agency have a written policy mandating zero tolerance toward all forms of sexual abuse and sexual harassment? yes Does the written policy outline the agency's approach to preventing, detecting, and responding to sexual abuse and sexual harassment? yes 115.111 (b) Zero tolerance of sexual abuse and sexual harassmen nt Has the agency employed or designated an agency-wide PREA Coordinator? yes Is the PREA Coordinator position in the upper-level of the agency hierarchy? yes Does the PREA Coordinator have sufficient time and authority to develop, implement, and oversee agency efforts to comply with the PREA standards in all of its lockups? yes 115.112 (a) Contracting with other entities for the confinement of detainees If this agency is law enforcement and it contracts for the confinement of its lockup detainees in lockups operated by private agencies or other entities, including other government agencies, has the agency included the entity's obligation to adopt and comply with the PREA standards in any new contract or contract renewal signed on or after August 20, 2012?
+(N/A if the law enforcement agency does not contract with private agencies or other entities for the confinement of detainees.) na 115.112 (b) Contracting with other entities for the confinement of detainees Does any new contract or contract renewal signed on or after August 20, 2012 provide for agency contract monitoring to ensure that the contractor is complying with the PREA standards?
 (N/A if the law enforcement agency does not contract with private agencies or other entities for the confinement of detainees OR the response to 115.112(a)-1 is "NO".) na 115.113 (a) Supervision and monitoring